-Effect: Adjustments were required to be made to properly accrue, or defer, revenues under certain grant agreements.
+Effect or potential effect: A prior period adjustment was required to be made to properly accrue, or defer, revenues under certain grant agreements.

 Recommendation: Individual grants agreements should be analyzed on a periodic basis.
 Revenues during the reporting period should be recorded based upon the applicable terms of the respective agreements (reimbursement or performance based).